Paternity and Child Custody

-The mother or the man who signed the ROP can cancel (revoke) the ROP within 60 days.
+The mother or the man who signed the ROP can cancel (revoke) the ROP within 60 days after it has been filed.
 You have to do this in writing!
-Get the form you need from the Department of Health.
+There is a specific form you need to ask to cancel the ROP.
+Get this form from the Department of Health.
 File it with them to make it valid.
-Use the same address and fax number from above).
+Use the same address and fax number from above.
 After 60 days, you can only cancel the ROP by going to court.
 You need evidence that the man is not the father.
 There are time limits to do this.
 Act fast!

 Note: if either person revokes the ROP, this is not the end of the story.
 A mother or alleged father can still ask the court to establish paternity, custody, and parenting time.

 Sometimes the court has to decide paternity.
 One parent may not want to sign the ROP, or more than one man may claim to be the father, or the mother may have been married to someone else when the child was born.
 The court looks at the evidence, including genetic tests and the past relationship between the mother and the possible father.
 You can ask for a genetic test, but you do not HAVE to have one to establish paternity.